The Bankrate promise

 What you should know before opening your first credit card

-“There are many instances in life where it’s OK to learn by making mistakes, but credit is not a time you want to do that if you can avoid it,” said Rod Griffin, senior director of consumer education and awareness at Experian.
+“There are many instances in life where it’s OK to learn by making mistakes, but credit is not a time you want to do that if you can avoid it,” said Rod Griffin, senior director of public education and advocacy at Experian.
 “Even small mistakes, like a single missed payment, can have a negative impact on your overall credit history and credit scores for a long time.”

 Building credit as soon as possible

-Velasquez-Channer knew that building credit now could open up a lot of money-saving opportunities later—and he had a plan to help him establish good credit quickly.
+Velasquez-Channer knew that building credit now could open up a lot of money-saving opportunities later — and he had a plan to help him establish good credit quickly.
 “I kept using my card, budgeting, not overspending, making every payment on time,” Velsaquez-Channer told us.

 By the time Velasquez-Channer graduated college in 2019, his credit score was 760.
 He’d not only built good credit, but also earned a “Very Good” credit score under the popular FICO scoring model.

-“Now I want to get my credit score up to 800,” he explained—and yes, he has a plan to help him get there too.
+“Now I want to get my credit score up to 800,” he explained — and yes, he has a plan to help him get there too.

 The benefits of building credit early

-Since your credit history can affect everything from future interest rates to your ability to rent an apartment—or, in some cases, get a job—we recommend building a positive credit history as quickly as possible.
+Since your credit history can affect everything from future interest rates to your ability to rent an apartment — or, in some cases, get a job — we recommend building a positive credit history as quickly as possible.
 “Building credit takes time,” Griffin said.
 “The earlier you get started building a credit history, the likelier it will be there to work for you when you need it.”

-“Even if you don’t plan to rely on credit,” Griffin explained, “it’s a good idea to establish a credit history so it’s there to work for you in an emergency or at other times throughout your life.”
+“Even if you don’t plan to rely on credit,” Griffin explained.
+“It’s a good idea to establish a credit history so it’s there to work for you in an emergency or at other times throughout your life.”

 Griffin recommends Experian Boost for people at the start of their credit journey as it incorporates bills you may already be paying with debit, like your cellphone, utilities or streaming services.
-According to Griffin, “Credit scores improve for nearly 70 percent of people who use Experian Boost and it’s especially useful for people who have limited experience with credit.”
+According to Griffin, “credit scores improve for nearly 70 percent of people who use Experian Boost and it’s especially useful for people who have limited experience with credit.”

 Staying mindful of credit card debt